forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 #  {{ page.title }}

+This page describes the branches in the Forseti repo and how they're used.

 ## Branches

-There are several important main branches in Forseti repo to know about, in order to correctly inspect the right code, or create a Pull Request (PR).
+The branches listed below are the main branches you'll use to inspect the correct codebase or create a Pull Request (PR):

-* `dev`: development branch for Forseti 1.0.
+* `dev`: development branch for Forseti 1.0
-* `master`: latest stable code for Forseti 1.0.
+* `master`: latest stable release for Forseti 1.0.
 * `forsetisecurity.org`: documentations for Forseti 1.0 website.

 * `2.0-dev`: development branch for Forseti 2.0.
-* `2.0-master`: latest stable code for Forseti 2.0.
+* `2.0-master`: latest stable release for Forseti 2.0.
 * `2.0-forsetisecurity.org-dev`: documentations for Forseti 2.0 website.

-Besides these main branches, you will also see other active branches.
-Those branches will be other developer's work-in-progress, and can be generally disregarded.
+A development branch is the starting point where developers would begin to create a new PR and where the PR would be merged into the codebase after code review.
+Even though there are unit tests, the development branch is still considered to be unstable as functional and system tests are not done.

+A master branch is a checkpointed code from the development branch that has passed functional and system tests, and is considered to be stable and suitable for production-use.

+Other active branches in the Forseti repo are those created by other developers to contribute to Forseti.
+You can generally disregard any branches that aren't explicitly listed above.

 ## Branching Methodology

+The process below outlines how to manage your Forseti branches:

-1. Know the Forseti version that you want to make the change.
+1. Identify the Forseti version that you want to contribute.

-1. Depending on whether you want to make a code change or a documentation change, checkout the appropriate development or documentation branch locally, sync to remote, and create a local feature branch for your change.
+1. Check out the appropriate development or documentation branch locally, sync to remote, and then create a local feature branch to contain your change.

-1. Once you are done with your changes, you can push your local feature branch to remote.
+1. When you're finished making changes, push your local feature branch to remote.

-1. Create a PR, and base it on the appropriate remote development or documentation branch for correct diffing and merging.
+1. Create a PR, and make sure the review base is on the appropriate remote development or documentation branch for correct diffing and merging.

-1. Once the PR is merged, delete both the remote and local feature branches.
+1. After the PR is merged, delete the remote and local feature branches.

 ## What's Next